ycm-core/YouCompleteMe/README.md

 #### Multi-file Refactor

-When the Refactor command touches multiple files, YouCompleteMe attempts to apply those modifications to any existing open, visible buffer in the current tab.
+When a Refactor or FixIt command touches multiple files, YouCompleteMe attempts to apply those modifications to any existing open, visible buffer in the current tab.
 If no such buffer can be found, YouCompleteMe opens the file in a new small horizontal split at the top of the current window.
 A confirmation dialog is opened prior to doing this, to remind you that this is about to happen.